pip-services/pip-services-docs/content/en/getting_started/recipes/datadog/_index.md

 #### Generating logs

-To generate logs and send them to the Datadog application, we need to create an instance of our component and run “mymethod”.
+To generate logs and send them to the Datadog application, we need to create an instance of our component and run "mymethod".
 The following code shows how to do it by using a loop whereby we run the method five times.

 {{< tabsection >}}
    {{< include "./__code9_node.md" >}}